GENERAL DEFINITION OF WORK:

 KNOWLEDGE, SKILLS, AND ABILITIES:

-Ability to plan, organize, and direct the work of professional, paraprofessional, and volunteers;
+Ability to plan, organize, and direct the work of a small group of professional, paraprofessional, or clerical subordinates.

-Ability to establish and maintain effective working relationships with coworkers, library patrons, approved community partners, and others;
+Ability to establish and maintain effective working relationships with patrons and co-workers.

 EDUCATION AND EXPERIENCE:

-Master's Degree in library and/or information science from a college or university accredited by the American Library Association required; Minimum of two (2) years' related experience working with teens required;
+A Master's Degree in library science or information science from a college or university accredited by the American Library Association, five (5) years of experience in professional library work, and five (5) years of experience working with children; OR, any equivalent combination of relevant training or experience.

-Must possess a valid Florida driver's license with no more than six (6) points in the past three (3) years.
+Possession of a valid State of Florida Class "E" driver's license with no more than six (6) points in a three (3) year period.

-Must be able to see, stand, walk, sit, climb, balance, stoop, crouch, bend, and reach.
+Must be able to stand, walk, sit, climb, balance, stoop, crouch, crawl, and reach.

-Must be able to lift up to 40 pounds and push a loaded book cart weighing up to 200 pounds.
+Must be able to lift up to 20 pounds, and push a loaded book cart weighing up to 200 pounds.

 Must be able to tolerate exposure to dust.